argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 Any user with Kubernetes access to the Argo CD control plane's namespace (`argocd`), especially those with permissions to create or update `Applications` in a declarative way, is to be considered an Argo CD admin.

-This prevents unprivileged Argo CD users from declaratively creating or managing `Applications` in the past, and they were constrained to using the API instead with Argo CD RBAC ensuring they could only create `Applications` in `AppProjects` they were allowed to.
+This prevented unprivileged Argo CD users from declaratively creating or managing `Applications` in the past.
+Those users were constrained to using the API instead, subject to Argo CD RBAC which ensures only `Applications` in allowed `AppProjects` were created.

 For an `Application` to be created outside the `argocd` namespace, the `AppProject` referred to in the `Application`'s `.spec.project` field must include the `Application`'s namespace in its `.spec.sourceNamespaces` field.